-PHL 624 Academic Integrity This applied ethics course examines the implications of several influential philosophical theories for a broad range of questions bearing on research, teaching, role expectations, the allocation of health care resources, and contemporary biomedial dilemmas in organizations of higher education, continuing education, staff development or patient education.
+PHL 624: Academic Integrity (3) This applied ethics course examines the implications of several influential philosophical theories for a broad range of questions bearing on research, teaching, role expectations, the allocation of health care resources, and contemporary biomedical dilemmas in organizations of higher education, continuing education, staff development or patient education.
+Prerequisites: NUR 562: Research Methods, EDU 542: Statistics Concurrent: NUR 568: Theories and Critical Issues in Nursing NUR 569: Teaching and Learning Theories and Concepts (Cross listed as PHL 824)

-Master of Science in Occupational Therapy
+Master of Science in Occupational Therapy (MSOT)

-The Occupational Therapy Program at the college of Saint Mary strives to provide a high quality education environment and foster academic excellence and leadership among occupational therapy professionals.
+The Occupational Therapy Program at College of Saint Mary strives to provide a high quality education environment and foster academic excellence and leadership among occupational therapy professionals.
 Graduates of the Master of Science in Occupational Therapy will refine professional expertise with advanced specialization and professional skills; engage in scholarly discussions and activities, research new approaches and cutting edge techniques to help individuals across the lifespan and develop skills necessary to be leaders in a broad range or roles including education, clinical practice, and health administration within a variety of work settings.